JesterChenpw/TOTK-Master-Mode/README.md

 ##### On Switch hardware (atmosphere)
 - Download the version of the mod that matches what you're using. (e.g. if you want the recommended build and you're playing on version 1.2.0 of the game, download `challenge_mode_XXX_for_v120_recommended_.zip`).
-- In your modded Switch SD Card, navigate to `atmosphere\contents\0100F2C0115B6000` and extract the `romfs` folder from the mod archive in it.
+- In your modded Switch SD Card, navigate to `atmosphere\contents\0100F2C0115B6000` and extract the `romfs` and `exefs` folders from the mod archive in it.
-- In your modded Switch SD Card, navigate to `atmosphere\exefs_patches`, create a folder inside (you can call it like you want, probably "Challenge Mode" or "CM"), and extract the *file inside the exefs folder* from the mod archive in it.
-Said file's name should be a serie of digits and letters from A to F, with file extension `.ips`, like `6F32C68DD3BC7D77AA714B80E92A096A737CDA77.ips` for 1.2.0.

 ### Regarding save files